 Training, qualifications & experience

 I'm an accredited Counsellor with BACP (British Association of Counsellors and Psychotherapists) and a UKRCP Registered Independent Counsellor/Psychotherapist.
 As an independent practitioner, I'm registered with the BACP Register of Counsellors and Psychotherapists, which is approved by the Professional Standards Authority for Health and Social Care.

 I hold a CPCAB Level 5 Diploma in Psychotherapeutic Counselling, a BA (hons) degree in Psychology and a PGCE.
-That means I'm also a qualified teacher and, until recently, I was lead tutor on a Level 3 counsellor training course.
+That means I'm also a qualified teacher and, for some while, I was lead tutor on a Level 3 counsellor training course.

 I'm part of the committee of the Swindon Counsellors and Psychotherapists' Network (SCPN), a member of TAG (Trauma and Abuse Group) and, apart from my private work, I'm involved in the Voluntary Sector in Swindon as a Counsellor and Supervisor.

-I'm also a member of the ACC (Association of Christian Counsellors) but have no expectation that my clients will hold this same world view and, believing as I do in the intrinsic value of every human being, I'm more than comfortable working with people of any faith - or no faith at all.
+I'm also a registered member of the ACC (Association of Christian Counsellors), but have no expectation that my clients will hold this same world view and, believing as I do in the intrinsic value of every human being, I'm more than comfortable working with people of any faith - or no faith at all.

 Accredited register membership